 Support All Our Students

 All students regardless of their race, ethnicity, or immigration status deserve the opportunity for an affordable higher education.
-To support this goal, Congress should allow low-income DACA/TPS recipients or those meeting similar requirements to be eligible for federal financial aid.
-Further, Congress should continue its support of MSIs and HBCUs as they graduate disproportionate numbers of students of color.
+To support this goal, Congress should allow students from low-income backgrounds who are DACA/TPS recipients or those meeting similar requirements to be eligible for federal financial aid.
+This support will allow all of our students to pursue their educational dreams.

 Standardize Financial Aid Offers

 Financial aid offers can make it difficult for students to know how much they owe the institution, how much debt they will accrue, and what their additional expenses will be.
 Congress should require standardized terms and formatting to help students compare costs and make an informed decision.